azat-co/practicalnode/chapter6/chapter6.md

 app.post('/api/users', users.create)
 ```

-Interestingly enough, `app.all()` with a URL pattern and an `*` is functionally the same as utilizing `app.use()` with a URL in a sense that they both will be triggered only on those URLs that are matching the URL pattern.
+Interestingly enough, `app.all()` with a URL pattern and an `*` is functionally the same as utilizing `app.use()` with a URL in a sense that they both will be triggered only on those URLs that are matching the URL pattern:

 ```js
 app.use('/api', auth)